-A lot of homeowners prefer using hardwood flooring because of its traditional aesthetic and high durability.
-But there are some definite concerns that one must address.
-It can be quite expensive for a Do-It-Yourself project and it is also susceptible to moisture and water damage.
+Many homeowners prefer using hardwood flooring because of its traditional aesthetic and durability.
+But there are some definite concerns that one must address before installing wood flooring in their home or business.
+First, wood flooring can be quite expensive for a do-it-yourself project, and it's susceptible to moisture and water damage, so it's not the best choice for use in kitchens, baths and similar areas.

-If you are looking for an economically friendly and sturdy alternative to solid hardwood flooring, you really should consider engineered hardwood flooring for your home.
+Hardwood flooring comes in two main varieties: solid hardwood and engineered hardwood.
+Solid hardwood is the most expensive variety, while engineered hardwood offers all of the beauty of traditional wood floors at an economical price.
 Engineered hardwoods are a combination of true finished wood on top with an un-finished plywood as the base.
 The additional layers of plywood are laid in a cross ply patter, making it very sturdy and increasing its durability.
+The combination of beauty, durability and value makes engineered hardwood an attractive choice for many homeowners.

-- One would think that engineered hardwood doesn't have a lot of options and it in no way compares to the real thing.
-Well, that couldn't be more wrong!
+- Engineered hardwood is available in a variety of wood styles.
+You might think that engineered hardwood doesn't have a lot of options and it in no way compares to the real thing, but you'd be wrong.
+Advances in engineered hardwood manufacturing have made more styles of wood available than ever before.
 Some of the most popular engineered hardwood options include Brazilian cherry, red oak, hickory, bamboo and ash.
-And you would never know the difference in engineered and solid hardwood flooring from looking at it.
-The large variety ensures that homeowners will find exactly what they are imagining there hardwood flooring to look like.
+And you would never know the difference in engineered and solid hardwood flooring from just looking at it.
+The large variety ensures that homeowners will find exactly what they are imagining their hardwood flooring to look like.

-- Solid hardwood flooring is never recommended for high moisture areas like bathrooms and basements.
+- Engineered hardwood handles moisture better than solid hardwood.
+While no wood flooring is ideal for wet areas of the home, solid hardwood flooring is never recommended for high moisture areas like bathrooms and basements.
 Engineered hardwood floors are however much better with handling any type of moisture thrown at it.
-This feature makes it ideal for areas with a lot of water being spilled or one with high humidity levels.
+This feature makes it ideal for areas with a lot of water being spilled or homes with high humidity levels.

 - Installation is far easier with engineered hardwood floors than solid.
 This is because solid hardwood floors require you to nail the boards to a wooden subfloor during installation.
 With engineered floors however, it is possible to install it by gluing it down or even using a floating floor installation method.
 This is particularly important if you are interested in radiant floor heating systems for your home.